Three’s Company

 Great Rhododendron along Swatara Creek

 Great Rhododendrons beginning to bloom during the second week of July along Swatara Creek north of Ravine, Schuylkill County, Pennsylvania.
-Note how acid mine drainage continues to stain the rocks (and pollute the water) in the upper reaches of this tributary of the lower Susquehanna.
+Note how acid mine drainage has stained the rocks in the upper reaches of this tributary of the lower Susquehanna.
+Mitigation of leachate pollutants from legacy mines has facilitated the return of over two dozen species of fish to this waterway, but the telltale discoloration of the stream substrate will remain for some time.

 Five Best Values for Feeding Birds